pingcap/docs-cn/op-guide/tune-tikv.md

     - The `default` CF stores the Raft log.
 The corresponding parameters are in `[raftdb.defaultcf]`.

-Each CF has a separate `block cache` to cache data blocks to accelerate the data reading speed in RocksDB.
-You can configure the size of the `block cache` by setting the `block-cache-size` parameter.
-The bigger the `block-cache-size`, the more hot data can be cached, and the easier to read data, in the meantime, the more system memory will be occupied.
+By default, all CFs share one block cache instance.
+You can configure the size of the cache by setting the `capacity` parameter under `[storage.block-cache]`.
+The bigger the block cache, the more hot data can be cached, and the easier to read data, in the meantime, the more system memory is occupied.
+To use a separate block cache instance for each CF, set `shared=false` under `[storage.block-cache]`, and configure individual block cache size for each CF. For example, you can configure the size of `write` CF by setting the `block-cache-size` parameter under `[rocksdb.writecf]`.

 Each CF also has a separate `write buffer`.
 You can configure the size by setting the `write-buffer-size` parameter.